-Newborn: Rise of the Mlezi
+Newborn: Rise of the Mlezi by Peter Chizoba Daniel

 The Newborn saga is an epic fantasy series set in ancient Africa.
 Long ago a great ancient EVIL sought to engulf Creation.
 The celestial council came together and created a solution to this uprising.
 They created NEWBORN spirits.
 Pure in heart and noble in the cause of regaining balance in the realms of existence.
-They vanquished the evil threat and banished it to eternal darkness. millenniums have passed and a curse EONS old is set in motion to unleash terror once more.
+They vanquished the evil threat and banished it to eternal darkness.
+Millenniums have passed, and a curse eons old is set in motion to unleash terror once more.

 Nkarim Chronicles: The Showdown